Skip to content

 Smoke vs. Nicotine: What Veterans Need to Know Now From This 2025 Study

-ByTimothy Vermillion, DSW, LCSW, BCD December 29, 2025December 29, 2025
+ByTimothy Vermillion, DSW, LCSW, BCD December 29, 2025December 29, 2025 Reading Time: 7 minutes

 Smoke vs. Nicotine.
 For some Veterans, nicotine is part of the rhythm of daily life — long shifts, long nights, long memories.
 What often gets missed in public conversations is a simple, evidence-based distinction: The harm isn’t in the nicotine.The harm is in the smoke.
 That difference matters.It matters for long-term health.It matters for Veterans…